 - Seek immediate assistance if a person poses a danger to self or others; call 911; ask if a person with Crisis Intervention Team (CIT) training is available

 Youth leaders, parents and students all need to have adequate training in mental health and suicide prevention.
 It’s not yet a required standard in high school or for youth leaders and that’s why, currently, we need to be proactive to seek out good training.
 An excellent and typically free class is Mental Health First Aid.
 This course does include adequate training in suicide intervention but if you want more on that topic you might try the QPR Institute’s Gatekeeper course or the ASIST class by Living Works.

-In the next post we are going to talk extensively about suicide.
+In our next post, Suicide prevention training, we are going to talk extensively about suicide.
 It is life saving information about how you can save a life or help someone through the darkest of times.
 Until then, I will tell you this about suicide: Suicide is preventable!
 Take any comments related to dying or suicide seriously.
 You can call 1-800-273-TALK (8255), so the person can talk to an expert or so you can get advice on what to do or say.
 And lastly, know that it’s okay to ask if someone is thinking about killing themselves.
 Contrary to what you might think, it won’t “put the thought in someone’s head”.
 It will free them to talk about it and give them the option to seek help with your support.

 Some specific wording was used with permission by the American Psychiatric Association Foundation and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 This article and its supporting documents are intended for informational purposes only, with the understanding that no one should rely upon this information as the basis for medical decisions.
 Anyone requiring medical or other health care should consult a medical or health care professional.